Skip to Content

 • This method offers the flexibility to cook different foods simultaneously and provides precise control over the cooking process for optimal results.

-Two-zone grilling is one of those BBQ skills that can completely change your grilling game.
+Dual-zone grilling is one of those BBQ skills that can completely change your grilling game.
 By having one side of your grill over direct heat and having the other side over indirect heat, you have better control over how hot and fast your food cooks.

 Susie Bulloch, Hey Grill Hey